circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 **Note:**
 The images below are based on the most recently built upstream images for their respective languages.
-Because the latest images are more likely to change, it is [best practice](#best-practices) to use a more specific tag.
+Because the most recent images are more likely to change, it is [best practice](#best-practices) to use a more specific tag.